-- continue to apply after termination of the contractual relationship. - 20.3 In the event that Swiss Post discloses confidential information within its own Group or to third parties involved, no breach of the duty of confidentiality shall be deemed to have occurred.
-This shall apply to the service provider insofar as disclosure is necessary for the performance of the contract or provisions of the contract are disclosed by it within the Group. - 20.4 The duty of confidentiality does not apply if an obligation to disclose the confidential information exists due to an enforceable official or judicial order or mandatory law.
+- 20.4 The duty of confidentiality does not apply if an obligation to disclose the confidential information exists due to an enforceable official or judicial order or mandatory law.
 The other party must be informed beforehand, insofar as this is legally permissible.
-No prior information is required in the case of announcements by Swiss Post within the scope of public procurement law. - 20.5 The service provider may not publicize the fact that a business relationship exists or has existed with Swiss Post, and shall not cite Swiss Post as a reference without written consent. - 20.6 The parties shall impose the obligations arising from this Article 20 on their employees and any additional auxiliary staff. - 20.7 If either party breaches the aforementioned duties of confidentiality, it shall pay a contractual penalty to the other party unless it can be proved that it was not at fault.
-This shall amount to 10% of the total remuneration for each violation, but not more than CHF 50,000 per case.
-Payment of the contractual penalty shall not provide exemption from compliance with the confidentiality obligations.
-The contractual penalty shall be paid in addition to any compensation claims.
+No prior information is required in the case of announcements by Swiss Post within the scope of public procurement law. - 20.5 The service provider may not publicize the fact that a business relationship exists or has existed with Swiss Post, and shall not cite Swiss Post as a reference without written consent. - 20.6 The parties shall subject their employees and other auxiliary persons to the obligations arising from this Article 20. - 20.7 If either party breaches the aforementioned duties of confidentiality, it shall pay liquidated damages to the other party unless it can be proved that it was not at fault.
+This shall amount to 10 percent of the total fee for each instance of infringement, up to a maximum of CHF 50,000 per occurrence.
+Payment of liquidated damages shall not release the service provider from the requirement to comply with its duties of confidentiality.
+Liquidated damages shall be payable in addition to any damages due.